notanumber/xapian-haystack/README.rst

 License
 -------

-xapian-haystack is Copyright © 2009-2010 David Sauve, Trapeze.
+xapian-haystack is Copyright (c) 2009-2010 David Sauve, Trapeze.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 Questions, Comments, Concerns:
 ------------------------------